ProjectPythia/projectpythia.github.io/portal/posts/cookoff2024-savethedate.md

 The 2024 Pythia Cookbook Cook-Off Hackathon will take place June 10 - 14, at the NCAR Mesa Lab, located in Boulder, Colorado.
 Save the date.
-More details comming soon!
+More details coming soon!